-Our book club is a small group discussion series that dives into real-world applications of new ideas learned from our bi-monthly read.
+Our book club is a bi-monthly small group discussion series where we collectively examine the new ideas and real-world applications of our nonfiction read.
 It is open for anyone to join, for as many or as few sessions as desired.

-These 1.5-2 hour conversations are moderated by our internal Studio ATAO team and kept to a maximum of 10 participants per session.
+These are 1.5-2 hour moderated conversations with a maximum of 10 participants per session.

 How to Kill A City